 - The Managing Director will review the complaint/appeal and decide upon the necessary course of action to attempt to reach a resolution within 48 hours of receipt.

-- The course of action to be followed will be noted on the template and kept in OneNote.
+- The course of action to be followed will be recorded in the complaints register.

 - The Managing Director will contact the complainant to advise of the proposed solution within this time.

 - The advice to the complainant will also include information about their right to appeal.